Whoaa512/starred/README.md

 - [RyanZim/awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [HollyAdele/awesome-programming-for-kids](https://github.com/HollyAdele/awesome-programming-for-kids) - A curated list of resources for teaching kids programming.
 - [sindresorhus/ponyfill](https://github.com/sindresorhus/ponyfill) - 🦄 Like polyfill but with pony pureness
-- [lorien/awesome-web-scraping](https://github.com/lorien/awesome-web-scraping) - List of libraries, tools and APIs for web scraping and data processing.
 - [dustinspecker/awesome-eslint](https://github.com/dustinspecker/awesome-eslint) - A list of awesome ESLint plugins, configs, etc.
 - [firefox-devtools/debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠
 - [gztchan/awesome-design](https://github.com/gztchan/awesome-design) - 🌟 Curated design resources from all over the world.